Top 10 Largest Omnivores in the world (Biggest Omnivores 2023)

 The wild boar has short, relatively narrow legs and a powerfully developed bulky body.
 Depending on the area and species, they can weigh anywhere from 100 to 300 kg or even more.
 The trunk is short and sturdy.

 Their heads are meant for digging, which helps them to consume tubers, root bulbs, fruits, berries, grasses, nuts, and even eggs, frogs, and carcasses.
-They are quite strong beings, and it takes a long time to bring them down for any carnivore.
+They are quite strong beings, and in many places, due to the absence of any natural predator, wild boars become invasive and cause immense ecological damage.

 3) Bears